rayd/wercker-step-selenium-install/README.md

 A wercker build step that installs and runs selenium server

-## Options
+## Required Options

-This step has no options.
+jar-file-url
+jar-file-version

 ## Contribute